-- Contact Medical Control - Transport to closest facility for further evaluation - Note the time, location size of bite/sting - Mark the area of swelling lightly with a pen or marker to assist with ongoing evaluation - Immobilize the area of injury at the level of the heart if possible.
-Remove any constricting clothing or jewelry near the bite area. - Do Not use ice on the wound - Place a constriction band proximal to the bite.
-The band should only restrict superficial venous and lymphatic flow while maintaining distal pulses and capillary refill.
-The band should be snug enough that 2 fingers still fit underneath the band.
+- Contact Medical Control - Transport to closest facility for further evaluation - Note the time, location size of bite/sting - Mark the area of swelling lightly with a pen or marker to assist with ongoing evaluation - Remove any constricting clothing or jewelry near the bite area. - Immobilize the area of injury. - DO NOT apply ice on the wound - DO NOT apply any constriction or tourniquet.